sagemath/trac_to_gh/Issue 9725.md

 # Issue 9725: German Translation of the Tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9725

 Original creator: phil